≡ Menu

 • How are you treating your Hemophilia today?

 • How would you “rate” your condition?
-Mild, moderate or severe?
+Mild, moderate, or severe?

-• How often to you see your primary care physician?
+• How often do you see your primary care physician?

 • Have you been diagnosed with any other pre-existing medical conditions?

-• In the past 2 years, have you been admitted into a hospital for any reason?
+• In the past two years, have you been admitted to a hospital for any reason?

 • Do you actively participate in any dangerous hobbies or activities?